 - Click “Publish” and select the board where you want to add the pin, or alternatively, you can create a new one.

-- To upload a cover photo on your profile, you can click on your profile name that will take you to your account’s home page, which displays creative from your pins or your boards.
+- To upload a cover photo on your profile, you can click on the profile name that will take you to your account’s home page, which displays creative from your pins or your boards.
 Choose your image from either a board or a pin.

 - Adding the Pinterest Tag to your website is a good idea if you are interested in Pinterest advertising.
 As it allows you to monitor activity on your site after people see your pins and track conversions.